Kafka With Spring Cloud Streams Using Function-based Model

 Consumer Service

-As you can see we have a Consumer and two Function where the Consumer will act as an event listener.
-In this case for each message from numbers-topic.
-The Function acts as a Listener and a Producer who listens to a topic and produces messages on the same or different topic based on the binder configuration.
-In this project, we are using different topics for each Function which you can see below,
+As you can see, we have a Consumer and two Function where the Consumer will act as an event listener.
+In this case, for each message from numbers-topic, the Function acts as a Listener and a Producer who listens to a topic and produces messages on the same or different topic based on the binder configuration.
+In this project, we are using different topics for each Function which you can see below:

 Configuring Consumer service